Pet Teeth Cleaning

 Advanced Dental Care

 Our team of veterinarians have all completed advanced training in animal dentistry.
 We are highly experienced and can address many different dental conditions.
 Yet, our dental services focus primarily on preventive dental care.
-We perform a Comprehensive Oral Health Assessment and Treatment (COHAT), commonly known as a cat and dog teeth cleaning.
+We perform a Comprehensive Oral Health Assessment and Treatment (COHAT), commonly known as a pet teeth cleaning.

 COHAT involves the following: